 Steve: We’re very used to permits having numerical limits on known constituents, like phosphorus or nitrogen.
 When it comes to toxicity testing, initially, we’re not looking for a particular constituent.
 It’s a test to see how this water affects living organisms.
 It’s looking for the unknowns that may be transient.

 Adam: Our biggest concern is how the tests are characterized and which tests are used to determine toxicity.
-It was more valuable to identify the types of identifiable industrial sources Lorien identified in the past, but now we’re much more keenly aware of the sources of toxicity.
+It was more valuable to identify the types of identifiable industrial sources Lorien mentioned in the past, but now we’re much more keenly aware of the sources of toxicity.
 It’s a mixture of pesticides, pyrethroids and other consumer products that are not within our control.
 It’s usually an isolated slug or something going through the system, so many times the TIE/TRE are not valuable exercises.

 That is why water professionals should be concerned, because the changes have consequences on potential violations and liability.
 The steps agencies are going to have to take are so expensive they are disconcerting.
 Moreover, I’m not sure those steps are valuable and will accomplish the goals the Water Board is looking for.